 We’ve divided Switzerland into four regions – Southeast Switzerland (the canton of Graubunden), the Glacier Express and Zermatt, the Bernese Oberland and the Lake Geneva region.
 This covers Alpine Switzerland and the regions most visited by tourists.
-The exception is the area around Lake Lucerne, which Ted and Steve visited in 2019 and has already been written up as a separate page. (see LINK).
+The exception is the area around Lake Lucerne, which Ted and Steve visited in 2019 and has already been written up as a separate page. (see Around Lake Lucerne.
 There are other regions of the country which we haven’t visited except to change trains, pass through or catch planes – in particular, the major cities of Zurich, Basel and Geneva and the Jura Mountains in the west of the country.
 Virtually all travel, including the Great Rail tours, has been by public transport, usually by train – Switzerland has an enviable system reaching every village in the country.
 The regional sections are followed by some basic practical information which would assist in planning similar trips to Switzerland, independently or part of an organised tour.

 The view from the driver’s cab on the Zermatt – Gornergrat rack railway

 1 Southeast Switzerland – the Canton of Graubünden

 The canton of Graubünden is located in Southeast Switzerland near the Austrian and Italian borders.
 The cantonal capital is the small city of Chur and it includes well-known resorts such as Davos, Klosters and St Moritz.
 Most visitors reach the area by mainline train from Zurich, a scenic journey alongside the lakes of Zurichsee and Walensee.
 The canton is predominantly Swiss-German speaking, though it is also the area in which Switzerland’s fourth language Romansch / Rumantsch is spoken.

 Romansch language in Chur – on first sight it reminded us of Catalan